Are You Diabetic?

 To prevent and manage diabetic retinopathy, a multi-disciplinary approach involving your eye doctor and other medical professionals is needed.
 Your eye doctor will conduct a comprehensive eye exam to determine whether you have diabetic retinopathy, assess its seriousness, and explore prevention and treatment options.

-Contact The Pacific Lasik & Cataract Surgery Center to schedule your dilated eye exam today, and learn more about what you can do to protect your vision and general health.
+Contact Pacific Eye Care to schedule your dilated eye exam today, and learn more about what you can do to protect your vision and general health.

-The Pacific Lasik & Cataract Surgery Center serves patients from Huntington Beach, Seal Beach, Fountain Valley, and Westminster, all throughout California.
+Pacific Eye Care serves patients from Huntington Beach, Seal Beach, Fountain Valley, and Westminster, all throughout California.

 Is there a cure for diabetic retinopathy?